 - All grant funded expenses must be the direct cost of the delivery of training, must be consistent with the course as registered, and must be reasonable;

 - The course must be consistent with the purpose and policy of the Workforce Training Fund;

 - Training providers may be required to submit course syllabi or detailed description of the curricula.

 What are the restrictions on types of training and costs?

 What kind of training is allowed?

-The Workforce Training Fund Express Program assists companies with 100 or fewer employees to address their employee training needs through a list of pre-registered courses.
+The Workforce Training Fund Express Program assists companies of any sizes (effective 9/1/2020) to address their employee training needs through a list of pre-registered courses.
 Courses that a company is legally mandated to provide to its employees are not eligible for reimbursement under this grant program (i.e. OSHA).
 You may only request reimbursement for training individuals who are on your company’s payroll and work in Massachusetts.